epics-e3/epics-e3.github.io/src/developer/recipes.md

 A recipe lives in `recipe/` and consists of `meta.yaml` and a build script.

-- `meta.yaml` defines name, version, source, requirements, test, and metadata.
+- `meta.yaml` defines package metadata (name, version, license), source location, requirements, and tests
-- `build.sh` contains the build/install steps for Linux.
+- `build.sh` contains the build/install steps for Linux

-`meta.yaml` serves as both the package manifest (name, version, license, documentation) and (partial) build definition, specifying what to build, where to get the source, how to compile it, what it depends on, and how to test it.
-The file uses a structured format to declare package metadata and build requirements that conda-build processes.

 :::{tip}
 Understanding conda requirements: